lucoand/gator/README.md

 gator agg 5m
 ```
 This is the main command of `gator`.
 Fetches post data for feeds in the database.
 Newly added feeds that haven't been fetched yet are prioritized, then the feed with the oldest `fetched_at` value.
 This will cycle through all the feeds, one feed per `<interval>`.
 Minimum interval is 1m (one minute).
+This is meant to be running in the background while you do other things.
+Ctrl+C to quit out.

 ```console
 gator browse [limit]